 Financial stewardship requires the effective management of resources, including the use of long-term debt to finance capital projects.
-Long-term debt increased \$29.3 million as the result of the capital lease in 2020.
-There were no additional bond issuances during the year ending June 30, 2020.
+Long-term debt decreased \$0.9 million as the result of a decrease in a capital lease offset by an increase due to two bond issuances during the year ending June 30, 2021.
 Note 6 of the Notes to Financial Statements contains additional information about the long-term debt of the University.